nautobot/nautobot/nautobot/docs/models/extras/status.md

 - FIXME: CSV import forms

-### `StatusModelSerializerMixin` serializer mixin
+### `` serializer mixin

-Any serializer that is intended to have a `status` field must inherit from `nautobot.extras.api.serializers.StatusModelSerializerMixin`.
+Any serializer that is intended to have a `status` field must inherit from `nautobot.extras.api.serializers.`.
 This adds an `nautobot.extras.api.fields.StatusSerializerField` to the serializer.

 +/- 2.0.0
     The `StatusSerializerField` was changed to use a `NestedStatusSerializer` instead of presenting choices as a list of enums.